House sitting in country France

 Explorason collects the eggs each afternoon as one of his responsibilities.

-We get to feed corn to the sheep and they eat out of our hand.
+We get to feed corn to the sheep and they eat out of our hands.
 So they get a little treat most days.
 They have water to fill, and we need to move the portable electric fence every few days so they have fresh grass.

 We do have a bit of excitement when the battery goes flat on the electric fence.
 I wake to baa-baa noises at the back door, as two of the three sheep are muting on the garden.

 So we rally them up and pop them back in.
-I’ve never rounded up sheep before and easier said than done, especially in your pyjamas – it was quite a sight.
+I’ve never rounded up sheep before and easier said than done, especially in your pajamas – it was quite a sight.
 An hour later one of them was out again.
 So I felt very Australian rounding up the sheep again.

 There are two cats here to care for – both related, and we are glad we have them.
 There are field mice and they enjoy the hunt.